Critters, Grinch, & Star of Bethlehem

 The 31st annual Living Drive Through Nativity is Friday-Sunday at the First Church of the Nazarene.
 Guests drive through a pathway of lights and witness first hand the story of Christmas as portrayed in 10 different Scenes.

 Enjoy food, gift shopping, live nativity and photos with baby reindeer Saturday from 11 am-4 pm, at The Farm on Norman Christmas Market, 1401 Norman Rd.

 Holidays on Ice Downtown Enid is back for the third year in a row!
 The Ice Rink is open Monday-Thursday 3-9 pm, Friday 3-11 pm, Saturday 12-11 pm, and Sunday 12-9 pm, admission for all-day passes (including skates) is $14 for anyone 6 years old or older, $12 for military, $12 if you bring your own skates, $10 for children age 5 and under, 400 S Independence.

 Come celebrate Christmas at the Farm with Red Bird Farm!
 During your visit you can visit the gift shop inside the barn, greet and feed the farm animals, enjoy hot cocoa, pick out a fresh wreath and even cut down your own Christmas tree.
 They also have a great selection of pre-cut trees we bring in every year that we are unable to grow here in Oklahoma, open Friday 10 am-8 pm, Saturday 10 am-6 pm, and Sunday 1-5 pm, at Red Bird Farm, 8812 N Hwy 81.

-Click on this week's calendar to see where live music, trivia and karaoke nights are happening.
+Click on this week's calendar for all of this week's events, as well as to see where live music, trivia and karaoke nights are happening.
 Stake your claim for fun this week in Enid!